jeniyat/TweeTime/README.md

 The POS tags are generated with [twitter_nlp](https://github.com/aritter/twitter_nlp).

 This project is maintained by [Jeniya Tabassum](https://sites.google.com/site/jeniyatabassum/).
-Feel free to contact bintejafar.1@osu.edu for any relevant issue or for the codes.
+Feel free to contact bintejafar.1@osu.edu for any relevant issue.
 This repo will continue to be updated.